Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Bia ynicki-Birula functors and -monic families

-\begin{rmk} According to the intuition from Gr\"obner bases, one could think that the third condition is a consequence of the first two.
+\begin{rmk} According to the intuition from Gr\"obner bases, one could think that the second condition is a consequence of the first one.
 This is not the case, as is shown by the example $d=1$, $I=\langle x^2+x^3 \rangle$, $\xi=-1$, $\Delta=\{1,x\}$. \end{rmk}